 3. Sodium Lauryl Sulphate/ Sodium Lauryl Sulfate (SLS)

-This is a versatile ingredient composed of non-volatile alcohols.
-It is added to skincare products because of their surfactant nature but can also be used as skin-conditioning agents, emulsifiers, and solvents.
+This is a versatile ingredient, and it consists of non-volatile alcohols.
+Skincare products contain this ingredient because of their surfactant nature, and its many uses include skin-conditioning agents, emulsifiers, and solvents.

 SLS is the ingredient that turns a squirt body wash into a smooth lather.
 The purpose of this chemical is basically to makes bubbles.
 This allows the product to cut through oil and residue and leaves your skin feeling beautifully clean.